 Can collaboration skills be taught or trained?

 Yes, collaboration skills are absolutely trainable.
-Active listening, giving and receiving constructive feedback, time management, and task delegation are some of the core skills that can be strengthened with consistent practice and conscious effort.
+Active listening, giving and receiving constructive feedback, time management, and task delegation are core skills that can be strengthened through consistent practice and conscious effort.
 Just like any other skill, the more you apply and sharpen them in real-life scenarios, the better you get at them.